Marine Corps Warfighting Laboratory

 - Alternate shipping platforms and investigation of autonomous connectors: A lack of amphibious transport has required Marines to make the maximum use of all potentially available shipping.
-Recent experiments with the T-AKE and T-AVB have shown potential capabilities for these platforms to execute some missions.
-Additionally, in order to combat the Anti-Access Area Denial capabilities of potential enemies development and experiments with autonomous connectors is called for.
+To combat the Anti-Access Area Denial capabilities of potential enemies, development and experiments with autonomous ship to shore connectors is called for.

 - Logistics Demand Reduction: Enhanced communications and supporting firepower have enabled the Marine Corps to distribute forces in wider geographic areas presenting the enemy with a multitude of targets and a constantly changing dynamic.
-However, resupply of these units is a challenge.
+However, the increased resource consumption of new capabilities, and resupply of these units is a challenge.
 By reducing demand through efficient energy consumption, water purification and other methods the resupply problem can be reduced.

 While not comprehensive the above describes some of the main areas of experimentation at MCWL.
 Everything is focused on making the Marine Corps a more effective fighting force attuned to the potential threats and enemies in the future.